ppy/osu-wiki/news/2022-04-18-project-loved-april-2022.md

 *Paintings?
 Oh, yeah.*

 *Paintings?
 Oh, yeah.* is one of his mid-tier entries as far as difficulty goes and was mapped all the way back in 2016 for... a French tournament (M4F).
-It has since been featured in many, many tournaments: some very notable ones (SOFT2, 4DMWC2, MWC2021), as well as many more discrete ones.
+It has since been featured in many, many tournaments: some very notable ones (\[SOFT 2](https://osu.ppy.sh/community/forums/topics/546286), [4DMWC2](/wiki/Tournaments/4DM/2), [/wiki/Tournaments/MWC/2021_4K\]MWC 4K 2021\[/url\]), as well as many more discrete ones.

 *Paintings?
 Oh, yeah.*

-As a tournament pick, it has mainly been useful as a consistency pick: the coordination and control required to maintain combo and good accuracy throughout the entire 3 minutes and 14 seconds of the song is a fair challenge and separates the players who know their LNs well to the ones who do not.
+As a tournament pick, it has mainly been useful as a consistency pick: the coordination and control required to maintain combo and good accuracy throughout the entire 3 minutes and 14 seconds of the song is a fair challenge and separates the players who know their LNs well from the ones who do not.

 *Paintings?
 Oh, yeah.*

-Among Juan's collection of Loved maps, this would constitute his 6th entry, and would certainly be one of his more affordable entries along with [*Saigo*](https://osu.ppy.sh/beatmapsets/609463).
-Are you willing to Blame Juan once again?
+Among Juan's collection of Loved maps, this would constitute his 6th entry, and would certainly be one of his more affordable entries along with [Saigo](https://osu.ppy.sh/beatmapsets/609463).
+Are you willing to *Blame Juan* once again?
 Give us your votes!
 Also, just one more thing.

 ***Paintings?
 Oh, yeah.***